Dr. Gang He

 Here is an example, and source code.

-Exporting Quarto revealjs slides to PDF
+Exporting Quarto Revealjs slides to PDF

 Revealjs’s default PDF Export omits footnotes, which is not acceptable if citations and sources are used.
 A workaround is to use decktape: